Jim DeMint: Social issues

-DeMint opposes abortion except when the woman's life is in danger and opposing research from stem cells derived from human embryos.
+DeMint opposes abortion in all cases except for when the woman's life is in danger and opposing research from stem cells derived from human embryos.

-DeMint voted against the Patient Protection and Affordable Care Act, also known as Obamacare, in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.
+DeMint voted against the Affordable Care Act (Obamacare) in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.

 He voted in favor of declaring English the official language of the US government.

 DeMint is firmly opposed to same-sex marriage.
 In his book Now or Never: Saving America from Economic Collapse, DeMint states:

 DeMint also argues that same-sex marriage infringes upon religious liberty:

 DeMint has repeatedly voted for a constitutional amendment banning same-sex marriage.
 He has also voted to ban same-sex adoption in Washington, D.C.
 DeMint drew considerable criticism by saying that openly gay teachers should be banned from teaching in public schools.

 In a 2008 interview, DeMint said that while government does not have the right to restrict homosexuality, it also should not encourage it through legalizing same-sex marriage, due to the "costly secondhand consequences" to society from the prevalence of certain diseases among homosexuals.
 On October 1, 2010, DeMint, in comments that echoed what he had said in 2004, told a rally of his supporters that openly homosexual and unmarried sexually active people should not be teachers.
 In response, the National Organization for Women, the National Education Association, the gay rights group Human Rights Campaign, GOProud (a GOP group), and the National Gay and Lesbian Task Force asked for DeMint's apology.